 No doubt a few more niggles and problems will arise as people start to use the phones, so let us know if you've found anything specific you need help with.

-WATCH: Unboxing the iPhone 7
+WATCH: iPhone 7 review

 I’m experiencing poor call quality